 As with the recycling bin, the brown bin is linked to a specific address and should remain for use by the next resident.

-The brown bin is the perfect complement to your domestic composter and is an opportunity for you to optimize the recovery of other materials such as table residues, which do not go into your home composter, i.e. meat, fish, leftovers, pasta and salads containing sauce and /or vinaigrette.
+The collection of organic waste is an opportunity for you to optimize the recovery of other materials such as table residues, which do not go into your home composter, i.e. meat, fish, leftovers, pasta and salads containing sauce and /or vinaigrette.
 Not to mention that in winter, the brown bin will be more easily accessible than the composter at the other end of the property.

 The time has come to complement the ever-relevant use of the domestic composter.
-Door-to-door collection via the brown bin will promote the recovery of all food residues.
+Door-to-door collection via the brown bin will promote the recovery of all organic waste.

 These practices are strongly encouraged and entail many benefits: